Brenterino/argus/argus-location-services/README.md

 may be used as the Quarkus profile in order to enable syncing across multiple instances via the `Remote Synchronizer`

-`group.locations.relay.local.publish.delay.millis`
+`group.locations.local.storage.expiration.minutes`
-may be used to set the delay for which all location messages may be published to all sessions.
+may be used to set the time from write expiration for which location data will be saved and be available to replay for 'late joining' users.

 `group.locations.relay.remote.publish.delay.millis`
 may be used to set the delay for which all location messages are published